 NEO-M9V-20B

-minimize the device energy consumption
+Minimizing device energy consumption

-the improvement in TTFF using AssistNow
+The improvement in TTFF when using AssistNow

 Predictive Orbits